Dog Breeding - Triggering HeatLast updated: August 2, 2016

-In the wild dog pack, one or two alpha bitches will cycle, while the rest do not.
-There may be 4 or more females, but their ovaries will stay in anestrus (quiet ovary) and out of heat.
+In the wild dog pack, one or two alpha females will cycle, while the rest do not.
+There may be four or more females, but their ovaries will stay in anestrus (quiet ovary) and out of heat.
 This is good – the best genetics will breed while the rest contribute to feeding.
-Skipping heats can send normal adult bitches into anestrus, as well.
+Skipping heats can send normal adult females into anestrus, as well.

-AVOID SKIPPING HEATIt's hard on moms if you rest them and intermittently breed them.
-Typically, the first litter after the "rest" or "skip" is difficult for the bitch, and there will also be fewer weaned puppies than average.
-When it comes to how often do dogs go into heat, if we do a good job feeding and whelping females, giving them everything to help them do their job, they can cycle again without issue at their normal 6-7 month interval.
+Avoid Skipping HeatIt's hard on moms if you rest them and intermittently breed them.
+Typically, the first litter after the "rest" or "skip" is difficult for her, and there will also be fewer weaned puppies than average.
+When it comes to how often do dogs go into heat, if we do a good job feeding and whelping females, giving them everything to help them do their job, they can cycle again without issue at their normal six to seven month interval.

 We also see this phenomenon in the kennel with the young female.
 We'll skip heats to get the dog physically and mentally ready to raise a litter, but some will stop cycling.
 Small breeds, especially poodles, are notorious for doing this.
 This dog can easily be started again!

-How to Bring a Female Dog Into HeatWhen it comes to how to trigger heat in dogs, one key is to put the female dogs on a daily vitamin mineral supplement.
+How to Bring a Female Dog Into HeatWhen it comes to how to trigger heat in dogs, one key is to put the female dogs on a daily vitamin and mineral supplement.
 More vitamin and mineral issues have been diagnosed in the last few years – there are many reasons, but the important thing is that they are easy to correct.
-While triggering heat, we want optimum levels in the female but B vitamins are critical when moms aren't cycling.
+While inducing heat in dogs, we want optimum levels of all vitamins in the female but B vitamins are critical when moms aren't cycling.
 Breeder's Edge® B Strong provides the necessary B vitamins to get mom back on track.

-TRIGGER CYCLINGIn pigs, P.G.
+In pigs, P.G.
 600 is the hormone used to start cycling in gilts.
 It knocks the scar tissue off the ovary, allowing the ovary to start cycling.
 Dogs also respond well to this if other methods such as supplementation with Breeder's Edge® B Strong haven't worked.
 Most will be in heat by the third week.

 Manage the young female who is old enough to breed, but is not cycling.
 We are successful at triggering these maiden females to cycle again using PG 600 and nutrition.
 Once triggered to start, healthy females cycle regularly.

-IF THAT DOESN'T WORKMost will trigger to start cycling (70%) if they have the ability.
+Most dogs will trigger to start cycling (70 percent) if they have the ability.
 The next step is to ultrasound the uterus, ovaries, and fallopian tubes, but most of these issues will prevent the female from ever getting pregnant.
 Remove the female that is not cycling from the breeding females and replace her with one selected from a "push button female" – one who breeds easily and loves to raise puppies.
 Moms that are easier to handle and love being moms are much easier to manage effectively.

 Managing females is all about getting the sire and dam's genetics to the next generation.
 A consistent, predictable, fertile heat cycle is the basis of getting that done.